Find out more about how we use your information at Gloucestershire Hospitals NHS Foundation Trust.

 The Trust is required to provide evidence of the steps it takes to ensure information is used appropriately.
 Find out more

 What to do if you have concerns about the use of your information

 - You can contact the Trust’s Information Governance lead

 - Caldicott Guardian: Dr Sean Elyan

-- Or the Trust’s Accountable Officer: Deborah Lee
+- Trust’s Accountable Officer: Deborah Lee

 If we can’t resolve your concern, you have the right to lodge a complaint with the Information Commissioner's Office